Pluvie/current/README.md

 map_free(example);
 ```

+#### Other key types

 This behaviour is not valid for other pointer key types.
 Let's say for example that
 you have your `struct user` type.
 If you use the `struct user*` pointer type as map
 key type, **remember that the map will copy only the pointer** for each key, and thus
 the pointed key object **must** remain valid for all the lifetime of the map.
+Scalar

-Scalar key types, instead, are perfectly fine.
+key types, instead, are perfectly fine.
 They will be copied by value, will not
 use any heap space, and will remain valid for all the lifetime of the map.

-Remember
-that, when doing map operation with a scalar key type, you **must** give a pointer
+Remember that, when doing map operation with a key type that is not `char*`, you
-for the key, which will be used internally by the map to `memcpy` the key content:
+**must** give a pointer for the key, which will be used internally by the map to
+`memcpy` the key content.

+Using this struct as example,

 ```c
 struct user {